hauke96/simple-task-manager/doc/operation/linux.md

 _Maybe optional, because your server provider might do that for you.
 Check if this is necessary for you!_

+Not that some systems use `ufw` and not `iptables` by default.
-I'm not a firewall and networking expert at all but this gives us some kind of basic protection:
+I'm not a firewall and networking expert at all but this `iptables` configuration should give you some basic protection:

 * Install tool to persist firewall configs: `apt install iptables-persistent`
     * Set setup will ask to store current iptable configs, just select "No"
-* Add the following rules:
+* Add the following rules (when using `iptables`):
     * `iptables -A INPUT -m state --state ESTABLISHED,RELATED -j ACCEPT`
         * Allows responses to come back to the server e.g. when `stm-server` makes requests to the OSM-Servers.
     * `iptables -A INPUT -i lo -j ACCEPT`